 The more modest goals of the 7090 brought it to market before the Stretch itself.

 It met an immediate need to run deployed 709 code with which it was highly compatible.

 (The 709 was a tube machine and about seven times slower.)

 T.J.Watson severely criticized the Stretch effort for having missed the goals and terminated sales of the machine.

-Several years later he acknowledged that the machine had indeed been strategic for the circuit technology that it had developed for IBM.
+Several years later he acknowledged that the machine had indeed been strategic for the circuit and core technology that it had developed for IBM.